-Several workshops will take place during the GIC.
-Due to limited capacity, you require you to register separately for every workshop you’d like to attend.
+Several workshops take place during the GIC.
+Due to limited capacity, you are required to register separately for every workshop you’d like to attend.
 Access will be granted on a first-come-first-served basis.

-Please note that the language of the description here corresponds with the language of the workshop itself.
+Please note that the language of the description corresponds with the language of the workshop itself.
 That’s why descriptions of some workshops are in Polish.
-If you have any questions, feel free to contact Marcin: firstname.lastname@example.org.
+If you have any questions, feel free to contact us: email@example.com.

 This year only GIC attendees can take part in our Workshops.¬†Please, make sure you have a conference ticket and you have free time in the workshop slot before you submit the form.

 GIC 2022 workshops list

 Workshop ‚Äď Increasing Your Game‚Äôs Global Success through Culturalization